Which Authentication method to use

 Securely store sensitive credentials (client_id, client_secret) in backend systems.

-User’s authenticate and are granted their own temporary access token.
-Securely store sensitive credentials (client_id, client_secret) in backend systems.
+After user authentication, they are granted their own temporary access token via a backend call.
+Securely store sensitive credentials (client_id, client_secret) in backend systems to exchange authorization code for access token.

 Grant Type